Is Alcohol Wreaking Havoc on Your Sexual Performance?

 - Regularly consuming more alcohol than the liver can break down (one or more standard-size drinks per hour) causes toxins to build up in the body, ultimately leading to clinical signs of sexual dysfunction.

-- Of those who are alcohol-dependent, approximately 61 to 72 percent experience sexual dysfunction.
+- Of those who are alcohol-dependent, approximately 61 to 72% experience sexual dysfunction.

 - The amount of alcohol consumed is a predictor of developing dysfunctions, with heavier drinking significantly increasing the risk of sexual dysfunction.
 Greater alcohol consumption also increases the number of symptoms experienced.